 - Annual Median Salary: $ 83,540

 Sometimes called a management analyst, a management consultant helps companies find ways to improve their efficiency or increase revenue.

-Management consultants help organizations to dissolve managerial issues, add values to the organization, maximize business growth and improve overall performance.
-They use their managerial skills to provide objective suggestions and expertise, and help an organization to identify any specialist skills that it may be missing.
+Management consultants help organizations to dissolve managerial issues, add value to the organization, maximize business growth and improve overall performance.
+They use their managerial skills to provide objective suggestions and expertise and help an organization identify any specialist skills that it may be missing.

 - Education Required: Minimum: Bachelor’s degree in business, computer, and information science, economics, accounting, management, finance, marketing, or psychology.
 Preferred: MBA

 A medical or health service manager coordinates all activities of a medical practice, an entire health care facility, or a health care facility department.